COMMUNICATING CLIMATE SCIENCE

 Most researchers agree on that it is important to communicate their research to a wider audience but they are held back by how in academia, public engagement is not as highly recognized and rewarded as publications and grants.
 Even so, it is more important than ever for scientists to ask ourselves how we can contribute more to mitigating the social, technological and environmental challenges that we are facing today.

-I am working together with schools, artists and Svalbard-based guides to engage a wider audience with environmental change in the Arctic.
+I am working together with schools, artists and wilderness guides to engage a wider audience with environmental change.